Global Warming

 increase of 0.07 percent in brightness over the last 30 years.
 This

-effect is too small to contribute significantly to global warming.
-One
+effect is too small to contribute significantly to global

 - One of the most pronounced positive feedback effects relates